Monday, May 31, 2010

 Penang Asam Laksa (Malaysian Penang-Style Tamarind and Fish Soup) 1

-After recently eating Penang Asam Laksa (Malaysian Penang-style Tamarind and Fish Soup) at Yazmin Malaysian Restaurant in Alhambra, and last summer at Banana Leaf Restaurant in Milpitas, and making asam laksa from a package, I figured I was finally ready to try making it myself.
+After recently eating Penang Asam Laksa (Malaysian Penang-style Tamarind and Fish Soup) at Yazmin Malaysian Restaurant in Alhambra, and last summer at Banana Leaf Restaurant - Milpitas, and making asam laksa from a package, I figured I was finally ready to try making it myself.

 I knew there was tamarind, lemongrass, galangal but you know I prefer ginger, belachan (Malaysian shrimp paste) which I usually substitute with Mam Ruoc (Vietnamese Fermented Shrimp Paste).
 MalaysianFood.net had a pretty adaptable recipe which confirmed which ingredients I thought I needed for the soup.